 - Presenting in TESL-related workshops, conferences, seminars, webinars and other similar events in Canada or abroad

 - Attending a TESL-related training session, course, or program

 - Attending TESL-related in-service training sessions and PD events provided by employers

-- Volunteering as an adult ESL teacher, adult ESL teacher assistant, or adult ESL tutor in an on-site or online program in Canada
+- Volunteering as a teacher, a teacher assistant, or a tutor in an on-site or online adult ESL program run by a recognized school or settlement agency in Canada

-- Mentoring practicum students from TESL and CTESOL training programs accredited by TESL Ontario
+- Mentoring practicum students from OCELT and CTESOL training programs accredited by TESL Ontario

 - Mentoring newly accredited OCELTs and CTESOLs